bikeshaving/crank/website/guides/04-handling-events.md

 }
 ```

-This design decision means that we now have a way to have form elements be “uncontrolled” and “controlled” within the same component.
+This design decision means that we now have a way to make the same element prop both “uncontrolled” and “controlled” for an element.
 Here, for instance, is an input element which is uncontrolled, except that it resets when the button is clicked.

 ```jsx
 function* ResettingInput() {